giantswarm/rfc/cluster-creation-cli/README.md

 ## Goals

-- The command should provide an easy-to-use method for vcreating clusters, optionally assisted by a web UI to discover and configure options.
+- The command should provide an easy-to-use method for creating clusters, optionally assisted by a web UI to discover and configure options.
 - The command should work the same way across all providers we support with Cluster API.
 - The command code should require little maintenance.
 It should stay compatible with a large range of cluster app versions.